(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 What makes it different is the assets owned in the account.

-Self-directed individual retirement accounts hold a wide range of non-traditional investments, like cryptocurrency, collectibles, hedge funds, precious metals, private equity, private placement, and real estate investing.
+Self-directed individual retirement accounts hold many non-traditional investments, like cryptocurrency, collectibles, hedge funds, precious metals, private equity, private placement, and real estate investing.

 Some experienced investors find that diversification and potential returns outweigh the effort and risk of alternative investments.
 And by holding the assets in an SDIRA account, they receive tax breaks.